-The sign language interpretation (SLI) program at UNH Manchester is a specialized, in-depth program with a national reputation for quality and has twice been recognized at the national level.
+The American Sign Language (ASL)/English interpreting program at UNH Manchester is a specialized, in-depth program with a national reputation for quality and has twice been recognized at the national level.
 In 1999, the program became the first interpreting program in the country to be found in compliance with the National Interpreter Education Standards of the Conference of Interpreter Trainers (CIT).
 In 2007, the program became the first interpreting program in the nation to be accredited by the Commission on Collegiate Interpreter Education (CCIE).
 UNH Manchester also houses one of northern New England’s most comprehensive collections of books and media materials on sign language interpretation.

 The program is guided by the premise that deaf people, as a linguistic minority, possess their own cultural values, literature, history, traditions, and social conventions.
 Interpretation requires bilingual and bicultural competence in spoken English and American Sign Language.
-The sign language interpretation program at UNH Manchester provides students with a strong theoretical foundation as a generalist in ASL/English interpretation and helps prepare students for either state-level interpreter screening or national Registry of Interpreters for the Deaf (RID) interpreter certification, depending on students’ skill level and experience.
+The ASL/English interpreting program at UNH Manchester provides students with a strong theoretical foundation as generalists in ASL/English interpreting and helps prepare students for either state-level interpreter screening or national Registry of Interpreters for the Deaf (RID) interpreter certification, depending on students’ skill level and experience.

 Graduates may go on to pursue specialty areas in interpretation or related fields of study.

-Students who complete the bachelor of science degree in sign language interpretation graduate with a varied and flexible academic base.
-Interpretation requires skills such as sustained powers of concentration, versatility in dealing with a variety of people and content areas, fast-thinking, and excellent communication skills in the respective languages.
-Students seeking to become interpreters receive a foundation in American Sign Language, deaf culture, and the interpretation process, and their programs of study often include elective courses in linguistics, sociology, communication, and psychology.
+Students who complete the bachelor of science degree in ASL/English interpreting graduate with a varied and flexible academic base.
+Interpreting requires skills such as sustained powers of concentration, versatility in dealing with a variety of people and content areas, fast-thinking and excellent communication skills in the respective languages.
+Students seeking to become interpreters receive a foundation in American Sign Language, Deaf culture, and the interpreting process, and their programs of study often include elective courses in linguistics, sociology, communication, and psychology.
 Students also gain a thorough grounding in the liberal arts through the University’s Discovery program.

-Graduates of the sign language interpretation program may pursue careers in ASL/English interpretation, deaf education, rehabilitation, health care, audiology, social work, counseling, and the media.
+Graduates of the ASL/English interpreting program may pursue careers in ASL/English interpreting, deaf education, rehabilitation, health care, audiology, social work, counseling, and the media.
 The program provides students with a varied and flexible academic base.
 Graduates are prepared for further study in such fields as psychology, communication, linguistics, sociology, and anthropology.

 Program of Study